Syndicate555/Recipe-App/README.md

 ## Available Scripts

-In the project directory, you can run:
+After cloning the project directory, you can run:

+## `npm install`

+## Available Scripts

+To run the app, use the command -

 ### `npm start`